 Jenny is a proud graduate of the University of Texas at Austin.
 In her time away from the office, Jenny devotes time to family, non-profit service, and travel.

-Thomas Holcombe is the Director of Finance for Kinder Morgan’s Energy Transition Ventures team, which was created in 2021 to pursue strategic step out opportunities within the space.
+Thomas Holcombe is the Director of Business Development for Kinder Morgan’s Energy Transition Ventures team, which was created in 2021 to pursue strategic step out opportunities within the space.
 In his role, Thomas oversees the financial analysis and structuring of energy transition M&A opportunities for the company.
 Prior to joining the ETV team, Thomas was with Kinder Morgan Terminals where he held various positions including overseeing the capital and budgeting process and leading the creation and implementation of the segment Long Range Outlook.
 Thomas received his Bachelor’s degree in Statistics and MBA from the University of Denver.

 Tom Holmberg is a partner in the Global Projects Group at Baker Botts.
 He assists clients with energy projects and transactions around the world.
 Tom focuses on the development of liquefied natural gas (LNG), hydrogen, carbon capture, use, and storage (CCUS), and natural gas pipeline projects and transactions.
 He works with clients at all stages of such projects in areas that include project structuring, governmental approvals, and the negotiation of commercial agreements.
 He is the co-chair of the LNG, hydrogen and CCUS practice group.
 He also advises clients on an array of regulatory issues, including contract and tariff matters before the Federal Energy Regulatory Commission (FERC), and he represents clients before the Department of Energy (DOE) for authorizations to export and import natural gas under the Natural Gas Act.